Write for Fatherly

 How to Write for Fatherly

-Read the site: Once you’re familiar with our approach, it’ll be easier to put pen to paper (if you’re writing longhand for some reason).
-Spend a bit of time poking around and looking at the structure of the various different stories on the site.
-When you’ve done that, choose a type of story to write.
-We’re mostly looking for personal narratives (stories about an event that changed your thinking), parenting wins (descriptions of your unique parenting strategies that work), and op-eds (opinion pieces that offer a thoughtful and unexpected point-of-view on current events).
-If you’re thinking to yourself, “My story is an ineffable combination of those things,” please reconsider.
-You’re probably about to write a bad story.
-Choose an approach and stick with it.
+Read the site: Once you’re familiar with our approach, it will be easier to write for us.
+Spend some time poking around and looking at the stories on the site.
+We’re mostly looking for personal narratives (stories about an event that changed your thinking) and parenting wins (descriptions of your unique parenting strategies that work).

-Think about length and structure: We don’t want to be patronizing here (ironic, right?), but it’s important to make sure that the stories you write are fun to read.
+Think about length and structure: We don’t want to be patronizing here (ironic, right?), but it’s important that the stories you write are fun to read.
 The best way to do that?
-Make sure that the premise, problem, or opinion is established efficiently in the first paragraph.
-From there, try to get to a conclusion in less than 1000 words if you’re writing a personal narrative, less than 700 if you’re writing about a parenting win, and less than 800 if you’re writing an op-ed.
+Make sure that the premise or problem is established efficiently in the first paragraph.
+From there, try to get to a conclusion in less than 1000 words if you’re writing a personal narrative, less than 700 if you’re writing about a parenting win.
 Lead with the most interesting stuff and then — this is the thing people often forget — take a beat and share some thoughts or feelings about it.
 We care about what you think and how you feel!

 Write the thing: There’s no shortcut here, but there is something to keep in mind.
 Fatherly is a parenting site, which means that we publish a lot of stories about children.
 However, we are not a publication for children.
 Please use the same language you’d use to talk to a friend.
 (We do accept previously published blog posts, but would appreciate a heads up if the story is online elsewhere).